open-webui/open-webui/.github/pull_request_template.md

 * [Insert any additional context, notes, or explanations for the changes]

-* [Mention any related issues, commits, or other references]
+* [Reference any related issues, commits, or other relevant information]